router-protocol/router-chain-docs/docs/crosstalk/understanding-crosstalk/handleCrossTalkAck.md

 </details>

 ### 3) execData
 Since you can send multiple payloads to multiple contract addresses on the destination chain, the execData is an array of bytes that provides you the return values of the **`handleRequestFromSource`** (on the destination chain) from each of these calls.
 You can decode this data and process it on the source chain.
+The decoding for this data is shown with example in the [Ping-Pong contract](../guides/ping-pong-contract/using-gateway-contract#handling-the-acknowledgement-received-from-destination-chain).

 <details>
 <summary><b>a) If the calls were atomic:</b></summary>